Your Online Consultation

 Understanding Permanent Makeup

-Permanent Makeup, also referred to as Permanent Cosmetics or Cosmetic Tattooing and is a form of tattooing in that a pigment is being implanted into the dermal layer of the skin.
+Permanent Makeup, also referred to as Permanent Cosmetics or Cosmetic Tattooing and is a form of (mainly) facial tattooing in that a pigment is being implanted into the dermal layer of the skin, not the epidermis.
 In traditional tattoos, Indian Ink (straight carbon black) is the primary colorant used, in addition to colored pigments.

-In permanent cosmetic makeup, a pigment is used – not Indian ink.
+During a permanent cosmetic makeup procedure, a pigment is used – not Indian ink.
 Pigment, unlike ink, will break down to a point, absorb into the body and therefore fade over time.
+It does not completely fade away, returning to the skin’s natural condition prior.
 This means Permanent Makeup requires a “touch up” and the color will need to be “freshened up” sometime later.
 Why isn’t ink used for permanent cosmetics?
 Simple, 1) your only choice of color is blackish-blue, 2) it’s truly permanent and 3) over time, it spreads in the skin and loses it’s desired look and 4) it’s truly not attractive.
 Permanent Makeup is considered “Permanent,” not semi-permanent because the skin does not return to its original condition after time.
 There will always be some trace of the pigment found in the dermis.

-How long the pigment in your Permanent Makeup lasts will vary from client to client.
+How long the pigment lasts will vary from client to client.
 There are many factors involved that are out of the technician’s control.
 Clients need to be aware of these factors.
-They include, 1) sun exposure, 2) medications, 3) the fairness of your skin (darker skin has more Melanin which acts as a built-in sunblock), 4) Macrophage Cells (responsible for breaking down particles in the skin), 5) skin treatments (chemical peels, laser treatments, exfoliants, etc), 6) daily exercising, 7) oily skin, 8) some medical conditions (low thyroid, etc.).
-So, not to panic, these are just to inform you
+They include, 1) sun exposure, 2) medications, 3) the fairness of your skin (darker skin has more Melanin which acts as a built-in sunblock, fair skin clients will fade quicker – it’s a fact), 4) Macrophage Cells (responsible for breaking down particles in the skin), 5) skin treatments (chemical peels, laser treatments, exfoliants, etc), 6) daily exercising, 7) oily skin, 8) some medical conditions (low thyroid, etc.).
+So, not to panic, you can still enjoy permanent makeup.
+This is just to educate you.

 How long do these procedures take to heal?